Training & Behavior

 Anxiety and Aggression

 Some pet behaviors stem from separation anxiety.
 Pets who are at home or left alone for longer periods of time tend to experience this.
 Sometimes, this anxiety is due to the pet’s need to protect his or her owner or they simply want to know the whereabouts of the rest of the “pack.”
-The doctors at Oakhurst Veterinary Hospital have experience with separation anxiety and can work with you to find the best solutions for your pet.
+The doctors at Oakhurst Veterinary Hospital have experience with separation anxiety.
+Together, our doctors work as a team and can work with you to find the best solutions for your pet.

 Noise fears (phobias) are another common issue our doctors can treat.
 Some pets are afraid of thunder, fireworks, or other loud noises, causing them to show their fear through destructive tendencies.
 There are steps that pet owners can take to alleviate these phobias and to treat and train their pets to overcome harmful behaviors.